Migration VM from XenServer to ProxMox (*.xva to *.raw)

 - xva-img-master/src/sha1.cpp:20:25: fatal error: openssl/sha.h: No such file or directory #include <openssl/sha.h> Install packages:

 aptitude install build-essential aptitude install libssl-dev

-mkdir my-virtual-machine tar -xf vm.xva -C my-virtual-machine chmod -R 755 my-virtual-machine
+mkdir my-virtual-machine tar --warning=no-timestamp -xf vm.xva -C my-virtual-machine chmod -R 755 my-virtual-machine

 Extract *.xva can take a while.

 Note: When you extract your VM tar creates subfolders for each hard disk attached to the VM.
 You will have to run this command for each Ref folder that was generated as part of the image extraction process.